 From economic uncertainty to social division, young people across the United States are paying close attention to the issues shaping their future and remain optimistic about their power to create change.
 Yet, too often, youth feel excluded from the decisions that impact them most.

-Drawing from UNICEF USA’s National Youth Poll, conducted with The Harris Poll, this webinar will explore how 14- to 22-year-olds view civic participation, the issues they prioritize, and their trust in leadership.
+Drawing from UNICEF USA’s National Youth Poll, conducted with The Harris Poll, this webinar explored how 14- to 22-year-olds view civic participation, the issues they prioritize, and their trust in leadership.
 The findings reveal a generation eager to engage but uncertain whether institutions value their perspectives.
 Feelings of optimism and disconnection also differ across race, ethnicity, and gender identity, underscoring the need for inclusive, youth-centered approaches to civic engagement.

 This event is co-hosted by the Georgetown University Collaborative on Global Children’s Issues and UNICEF USA.